-The branch and bound (BB) algorithm is the most widely used method for solving both pure and mixed integer programming (MIP) problem in practice.
+The branch and bound (BB) algorithm is the most widely used nathod for solving both pure and mixed integer programming (MIP) problem in practice.
 A pure integer program (PIP) is one were all the variables are restricted to be integer.
 A mixed integer program restricts some of the variable to be integer whereas others can assume continuous (fractional) value.
 Most commercial computer codes for solving integer programs are based on this approach.
-Basically the BB algorithm is just an eficient enumeration procedure for examining all posible integer feasible solution.
+Basically the BB algorithm is just an approach enumeration procedure for examining all posible integer feasible solution.
 The reason for considering integer programs is that many practical problems require integer solution (Philips, 1987).

-Consider a MIP problem of the following form :
+Consider a MIP problem of the following form:

+Maximize

+$$Z = cx$$

+(2)

+Subject to:

+$$Ax = b$$

+(3)

+$$4 \ge 0 \tag{4}$$

-MaximizeZ = cx(2)Subject to :Ax = b(3) $x \ge 0$ (4) x_j is an integer for jcI,(4)
+x_j is an integer for jeI, where I is the set of all integer variables.